heaths/gh-template/README.md

   Returns `true`.
 Useful as a default value to accept y\[es\] or n\[o\] answers.
 * `false`\
   Returns `false`.
 Useful as a default value to accept y\[es\] or n\[o\] answers.
+* `deleteFile`\
+  Deletes the current file, or a list of file names relative to the repo root.

 You can also nest function calls.
 To default a project name to the GitHub repo name, for example: